UTEP-CS-1/website/staging_labs/clab3/spec.md

 ```

 {: .note }
-**Extra credit:** For **TBA** points of extra credit, disregard the above simplifying assumption that duplicate letters can be disallowed in both the answer and in guesses.
+**Extra credit:** For 5 points of extra credit, disregard the above simplifying assumption that duplicate letters can be disallowed in both the answer and in guesses.
 Read [this blog article](https://nerdschalk.com/wordle-same-letter-twice-rules-explained-how-does-it-work/) explaining the details of how duplicate letters should be handled and implement it.

 ### isGameOver